Dream Job Visioning

-Being able to create a solid vision for yourself of what something could look like, is often a great way to start narrowing down what is interesting to you, practical for you and exciting for you, and then being able to self-assess to see what changes, learning, or positioning you need to make to land that ideal position.
+Being able to create a solid vision for yourself of what something could look like, is often a great way to start the process of narrowing down what is really interesting to you, practical for you and exciting for you, and then being able to self-assess in order to see what changes, learning, or positioning you need to make in order to land that ideal position.
 Starting from the wild realm when anything is possible, allows you to shift back to a reality made up of many more possibilities.

 I've created a process of self-reflection that anyone can use to examine what it is they really want to do, and then how to go about trying it out in their reality.
 If you find yourself in a similar position, try it out.
 Be curious about yourself and let your answers be wild and uninhibited.
 Reach inside and pull out that dream job vision.

 1. Imagine your ideal position.
 It doesn’t even have to be a real job